Making comparison: Branch vs Subsidiary vs Representative office in Hong Kong

-Since being only an extension, a branch office is not a separate entity in its own rights and powers, despite the fact that it is a legal entity registered with the Companies Registry.
+Since being only an extension, a branch office is not a separate entity in its rights and powers, even though it is a legal entity registered with the Companies Registry.
 Hence, the foreign parent company will hold full responsibility for all debts or liabilities incurred by the branch office in Hong Kong.

 - Entity name: the name of a branch office in Hong Kong needs to be identical to that of the parent company.

 - Business activity: a branch can only carry out a business activity that is the same as that of the parent company.

 - Entity’s key personnel: For a branch setup, only one authorized representative who is a Hong Kong resident is required.